TRC - temporary residence card

 Who Needs a Temporary Residence Card?

 If you're a non-EU/EEA citizen and plan to stay in Poland for more than 90 days, you will need to apply for a TRC.
-The reasons for applying may vary, and the most common categories include:

 Eligibility Criteria for a TRC